Amplified response of cavity-coupled quantum-critical systems

-\textbf{Introduction.~~} Strong correlations give rise to a rich variety of unusual physical properties \cite{Keimer2017, PaschenSi}.
+Strong correlations give rise to a rich variety of unusual physical properties \cite{Keimer2017, PaschenSi}.
 This is especially so for systems in a quantum critical regime, where quantum fluctuations are pronounced and physical responses are enhanced~\cite{PaschenSi,QC-proc,lohneysen2010special,Sachdevboo,Coleman-Schofield,HuChenSi}.
-A defining characteristic of quantum criticality is the mixing of statics and dynamics~\cite{Hertz,Chakravarty}, and indeed, singular dynamical responses have been demonstrated in the quantum critical regime~\cite{Aronson, Schroder, ProchaskaSingularCharge2020, Mazza2024,kirchner-rev}.
-They not only corroborate the existence of the underlying quantum critical point (QCP), but also characterize the nature of the quantum criticality~\cite{HuChenSi}.
-As such, external dynamical perturbations probe the quantum critical state~\cite{Kroha}.
+To understand the highly collective quantum critical fluids, new means of probing them are highly desired.
+A defining characteristic of quantum criticality is the mixing of statics and dynamics~\cite{Hertz,Chakravarty}, and indeed, singular dynamical responses have been demonstrated in the quantum critical regime~\cite{Aronson, Schroder, ProchaskaSingularCharge2020, Fang2025, Mazza2024,kirchner-rev}.
+They not only corroborate the existence of the underlying {quantum critical point (QCP)}, but also characterize the nature of the quantum criticality~\cite{HuChenSi}.
+As such, external dynamical perturbations are capable of elucidating the quantum critical state~\cite{Kroha}.